Compliance pain

 | Chart of accounts | Local statutory account structures and reporting categories built for PRC compliance | Parent-level mapping and presentation requirements | Manual mapping, reclassification, and consolidation adjustments often required |

-| Reporting language | Local statutory books and supporting schedules commonly prepared for domestic compliance use | Parent-level reporting expects group-standard presentation and explanations | Additional interpretation, reconciliation, and support often needed before board or audit use |
+| Reporting language | Local statutory books and supporting schedules commonly prepared for domestic compliance use | Parent-level reporting expects group-standard presentation and explanations | Additional interpretation, reconciliation, and support often needed before parent reporting or appointed adviser review |

-| Supporting schedules | Formatted for local tax bureau compliance | Formatted for international audit scrutiny | Significant restructuring of source data needed for Australian auditors |
+| Supporting schedules | Formatted for local tax bureau compliance | Formatted for group review and appointed auditor queries | Significant restructuring of source data often needed before parent finance review |

 | Reporting year-end | Local statutory reporting commonly follows a calendar-year cycle (31 December) | Group reporting follows the parent's reporting calendar | Where the Australian parent works to a 30 June cycle, the group must reconcile two reporting clocks |